 IV sedation, which involves administering sedative medication intravenously (through the veins).
 This method of delivery enables our dentist to provide the sedation more quickly, as well as easily control the level of sedation to ensure that you stay comfortable.
 IV sedation is a form of conscious sedation, meaning that it will not make you unconscious, but you may feel so relaxed that you fall asleep during your treatment.
 You may also not remember all of the details of your visit.

 The Benefits Of Sedation Dentistry

-When a patient is still and cooperative, the dental procedure can be performed much quicker.
-Dentists can work more efficiently and get you in and out of the office in no time.
+When a patient is still and cooperative, the dental procedure can be performed much more efficiently.
+Dentists can work quickly and get you in and out of the office in no time.

 Sedation or sleep dentistry allows our dentists to perform more treatments within fewer appointments.
 Because you are calm and relaxed, dentists are able to work more efficiently – potentially reducing the need for a more visits.

 The effects of dental sedation can differ from person to person, and also depends on the type of sedation used.
 With the types of dental sedation we use at Skyline Dental Associates, patients will most commonly experience a sense of relaxation, and some drowsiness.
 They may also feel a tingling sensation in their body, especially in their arms, legs, hands and feet.
 Any stress, anxiety, or negative emotions that the patient may be experiencing will disappear once the sedative begins to take effect.